Overview

 This programme consists of one three credit-point course (39 hours), i.e. School Improvement and Leadership for Principals, made up of face-to-face lessons and independent study designed for facilitating such tasks as blended learning, library search or group work preparation.

 School principals in Hong Kong live and lead in constantly shifting environments in which social, political, cultural and curricular changes have emerged erratically and unpredictably.
 Ongoing professional learning is essential for principals, who need to continually update their capabilities as educators, administrators and leaders.
 This Programme is designed for school principals who want to make a real difference in their schools through the processes of SSE and the ESR.
-This Programme will critically explore current key issues related to the processes of SSE and the ESR, examine the contextual factors that shape principals’ working lives, and provide principals with up-to-date knowledge, theories and strategies to develop and improve their school plans.
+This Programme will critically explore current key issues related to the processes of SSE and the ESR, examine the contextual factors that shape principals’ leadership in practices, and provide principals with up-to-date knowledge, theories and strategies to develop and improve their school plans.

 Medium of Instruction